-Betty Blocks is made for enterprise use, and building enterprise-grade applications fast, and without coding.
+Betty Blocks is made for building enterprise-grade applications fast, without coding.

 The name suggests it would be a block-based builder, and it doesn’t disappoint in that regard.
 The platform is really simple and intuitive.
-You’re given a drag-and-drop editor to build your UI with, as well as blocks for specific APIs.
+You’re given a drag-and-drop editor to build your UI, and blocks for specific APIs.

-That means it’s super easy to integrate your app with a range of external platforms – from Slack, to Trello, to Google Maps.
+That means it’s easy to integrate your app with a range of external platforms - from Slack to Trello to Google Maps.
 Just install the relevant API block and place it where you want it.

-It also provides a visual interface for building out advanced features in your application, such as workflows, automations and user roles.
+It also provides a visual interface to help you build advanced app features, such as workflows, automations and user roles.